 You have the right to know when your personal data is processed by us.
-The information should be given to you when your data is collected or used for the first time.
-You also have an ongoing right of access which means that you can request information about the processing when you want it.
+You should be notified when your data is collected or used for the first time.
+You also have an ongoing right of access which means you can request information about the processing of your data whenever you want to.
 We will also inform you about the categories of recipients we shared your data with.

-Also, in certain cases, like for example if a data breach (or similar) occurs on the our end, you can expect special information from us.
+Also, in certain cases, like for example if a data breach (or similar) occurs on our end, you can expect to receive special information from us.

 The information we provide to you is free of charge and in written or electronical format.
-It is our obligation to explain the why we process your data and with which legal ground we do so.
+It is our obligation to explain why we process your data and on what legal basis.

 2. Right to rectification

 You have the right to ask us to correct all inaccurate information about you.
-You have also the right to add any missing data that is relevant for us to have.
-We, on our part, are responsible for keeping the data correct and up to date.
+You also have the right to add any missing data that is relevant for us to have.
+We are responsible for keeping the data correct and up to date.

 3. Right to erasure

-You have the right to request that your data are completely removed from our database in the cases listed by law:
+You have the right to request that your data are completely removed from our database in the cases listed below: